emqx/emqx/apps/emqx_gateway/README.md

 # Gateway

-EMQX Gateway is an application that managing all gateways in EMQX.
+EMQX Gateway is an application framework that manages all gateways within EMQX.

 It provides a set of standards to define how to implement a certain type of protocol access on EMQX.
 For example: